 Here are some tips you can bear in mind to improve your oral health.

 - Be mindful of your own oral health needs by regularly visiting your dentist.
 Your dentist is someone you can rely on when it comes to helping you achieve healthy teeth and mouth.
 He can answer your questions and help you understand all the conditions and factors that affect your teeth, gums, the tissues in your mouth and even the structures supporting your teeth.
 He can also help you understand how the conditions of your oral health is associated with your general health.
 This is also why your dentist needs to know if you have existing medical conditions that could be connected to your oral health so that he knows the most appropriate help he can provide you with.

 - Develop a routine you can do on a daily basis and make sure you have the discipline to stick to it.
 After your dental consultation, it will be a lot easier for you to come up with a plan that you can follow regularly to make your home care more effective.
 This technique can also be very useful for the patients with special conditions because they need a special oral health care, examples are those people with diabetes or even pregnant women.
-It is important that you understand your own condition so that you can also determine the most appropriate and effective care you need.
+It is important that you understand your own condition so that you can also determine the most appropriate and effective emergency dental care you need.

 - Make sure you ingest the right amount of fluoride.
 Fluoride is very useful for both children and adults because it can help increase the protection of the teeth against cavity causing bacteria.
 You can actually get fluoride from certain products such as toothpastes, and mouth rinses.
 If your water supply in your community is also fluoridated, you can ask your water utility about the level of fluoride it contains so you can determine if you need to increase your fluoride intake.
 Your dentist can help you determine if you are receiving the right amount of fluoride, because if not, he can recommend supplements or a fluoride treatment.